jimjudd/alt-right-to-racists/README.md

 Installation
 ------------

-In Chrome, choose Window > Extensions.
+In Chrome, type [chrome://extensions/](chrome://extensions/).
 Drag Alt-RightToNeo-Nazis.crx into the page that appears.